wohaco/despace/vega_1_2.md

 **The aerostat** consisted of a teflon shell with a diameter of 3.4 m, filled with helium, and a 6.9 kg gondola suspended from a 13 m long nylon halyard.
 Equipment for measuring meteorological parameters, a radio system and a power supply are installed on the supporting structure of the gondola.
 The envelope of the aerostat in the operating state was filled with helium over-pressure.
 The shell was transparent to radio waves.

-The aerostat's gondola was 1.2 m high and consisted of three parts connected by flexible slings.
+The aerostat’s gondola was 1.2 m high and consisted of three parts connected by flexible slings.
 The gondola was covered with a white protective paint to prevent corrosion caused by sulfuric acid and increase the surface albedo.

-The aerostat's electronics provided unidirectional communication with the Earth, without receiving commands.
+The aerostat’s electronics provided unidirectional communication with the Earth, without receiving commands.
 Radio transmitter (carrier frequency 1.6679 GHz, 4.5 W output power) it could operate in two modes.
 20 antennas on Earth − 6 on the territory of the USSR, coordinated by the Institute of Space Research of the USSR Academy of Sciences, 11 astronomical radio telescopes and 3 antennas of the NASA [Deep Space Communication Network](dsn.md) were used for very-long-baseline interferometry tracking of aerostates.